 Date Developed: 2011.
 Source: South Central Public Health Partnership.
 Presenter(s): Sheila W. Chauvin, PhD, MEd.
 Type: Online Course.
-Level: Introductory Intermediate Advanced.
+Level: Introductory Intermediate.
 Length: 180 minutes.

 This course examines how individuals can purposefully learn with and from others.
 It focuses on the continuum of supportive relationships and the different definitions of these learning activities, including role modeling, coaching, advising, supervising, and mentoring.
 Dr. Chauvin continues by describing coaching and mentoring from the perspectives of a protégé and as of a mentor.
 Stages of establishing a mentoring relationship and organizational considerations conclude the module.
 Worksheets and tools are available to aid in learning.